 Dip the lemon back into the salt as needed and squeeze as necessary to get more lemon juice.
 To remove stubborn tarnish, leave the mixture in place for 10 minutes.
 Finish by wiping the item with a clean, damp cloth and buff dry.
 (Don’t throw away the other half.
 Here are more surprising ways to use lemons.)

 To remove heavy tarnish on brass, you need a mixture that can stay in place while it works.
 For this homemade brass tarnish remover, grab some white vinegar, flour, and salt.
 Stir together equal parts of each until you’ve made a damp paste that’s not runny.
 Use a soft cloth to apply this to your tarnished brass and let it sit for 30 minutes.
 Grab a fresh, damp cloth and wipe away the paste, then rinse the item and buff it dry.

 Regular cleaning removes dust and grime from brass and leaves a mellow gleam.
 If you like your brass shiny, you’ll want to polish and maybe refinish it, too.
 For unlacquered brass, you only need to rub on a light layer of oil.
 Linseed or mineral oil both work well to prevent tarnishing.
 WD-40 can work, too.
 Pour or spray a small amount on a soft, dry cloth and wipe an even, light coat onto the brass items.

 Refinishing Lacquered Brass

-No matter the finish, you can clean your brass as needed.
+No matter the finish, clean your brass when it begins to look grimy.
 Don’t delay in removing tarnish from brass or refinishing lacquered brass objects, though.
 If neglected for too long, you may wind up with tarnish that homemade ingredients can’t remove.
 Then you’ll need to take your brass to a professional metal cleaner and be prepared for that expense.